-- 2-in-1 convertible crib: Is a model that transforms from a crib to one bigger bed.
-Usually into a toddler or daybed, but there are models which can convert directly into a full-size bed.
+- 2-in-1 convertible crib: This is a model that transforms from a crib to one bigger bed.
+Usually into a toddler or daybed, but there are models that can convert directly into a full-size bed.

 - 4-in-1 convertible crib: This is the big boss of the convertible cribs, as it can last forever.
 No wonder it is the most popular choice among parents.
 It has four stages.
 The crib converts from a baby crib to a toddler bed.
 With rising the mattress and removing the safety rail, it becomes a daybed.
 And finally, with the additional parts, you can transform the daybed into a full-size bed.